ADITHCV/adithcv.github.io/readme.md

+## My protfolio websitie

+  [www.adithcv.github.io]{http://adithcv.github.io)

+## This was a single page portfolio page

+Designed by ----------

 ## Running the blog in local

 In order to compile the assets and run Jekyll on local you need to follow those steps: